kilofox/kohana/system/guide/kohana/tutorials/clean-urls.md

 ### Failed!

-If you get a "Internal Server Error" or "No input file specified" error, try changing:
+If you get an "Internal Server Error" or "No input file specified" error, try changing:

     RewriteRule ^(?:application|modules|system)\b - [F,L]